 The North American dairy industry has faced considerable volatility in volumes and prices in recent years, and 2020 is no exception.1 Indeed, the trend has accelerated, as swings in volume and pricing are happening over ever-shorter periods.
 Over an eight-week period starting in May, US cheddar cheese block hit a record high price of $2.65 a pound and traded as low as $1.20 a pound.
 In the preceding twelve-month period, the range was $2.16 to $1.10 (exhibit).

 Dairy production has increased every year since the record-high average all-milk price in 2014, and despite the supply increase, producers were optimistic that margins in 2020 would be meaningfully higher.
 Feed-price stabilization and government-assistance initiatives—including the US Dairy Margin Coverage Program2 and the second phase of the Canadian Dairy Farm Investment Program3—drove expectations for improved margins.
 Then the COVID-19 outbreak sparked concerns about the novel coronavirus’s impact on human lives and the severe economic downturn that could result from a prolonged battle with the virus.
 In this article, we will examine the headwinds and tailwinds that the industry is experiencing and recommend five actions executives could take to ensure their businesses’ future.
-Impact of the crisis

 A survey of North American dairy industry executives highlights demand as the biggest change resulting from the COVID-19 crisis.5 Reduction in demand has particularly affected the food-service industry, which consumes about one-third of the US dairy industry’s milk solids.
 In April 2020, the US food-service industry’s consumption of milk by volume was down more than 60 percent,6 leading some co-ops to enforce caps on milk collection and initiate milk dumping, estimated at 1 to 2 percent of April’s production.

 However, the impact of this downturn varies across the value chain.
 Maintaining volumes required processors to switch production capability proportionally to their food-service loss, which could not always be done.
 Some achieved this pivot through maximizing retail line utilization by consolidating formulas and reducing the number of SKUs.
 A few processors shifted production from food service to retail.
 In the United States, the oversupply may have resolved itself in May, as the food-service business started to come back and fill depleted pipelines; additionally, the Department of Agriculture went forward with its lunch box program’s purchase of dairy products.